metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-3.md

 kubectl get ingresses.networking.k8s.io -l app.kubernetes.io/name=<name of your CR>
 ```

-In our case, we created an `hello-quarkus` `ExposedApp` that exposes a simple "Hello World" Quarkus application and got
+In our case, we created a `hello-quarkus` `ExposedApp` that exposes a simple "Hello World" Quarkus application and got
 the following result:

 ```shell